 Signs of Dog Joint Problems

 If the joint pain is more severe, you will notice your dog limping, holding up his affected leg, or even refusing to move at all.
 If the signs of joint pain are minor, make sure to monitor your dog closely over time to see if his condition deteriorates.
-If he seems to be getting progressively worse, take him to see a vet to determine the underlying cause.
+If he seems to be getting progressively worse, take him to see a veterinarian to determine the underlying cause of the joint inflammation.
 Some joint pain is temporary, but if it lasts more than a week or so it is probably something more serious.

 How to Avoid Canine Joint Problems